COVID-19 information for caregivers

 We’re committed to making sure our caregivers have the information they need to keep themselves and the children in their care safe and well.
 We'll be sending weekly email updates to caregivers.
 If you do not currently receive emails from us, please contact your caregiver social worker or call us on 0508 227 377 to update your contact details.

-When the world went back (PDF) resource for children to help them adjust to life at Level 2 and going back to school.
+When the world went back (PDF) resource for children to help them adjust to going back to school.

 Preparing for Alert Level 2 including the return to school from the Ministry of Education.

 VOYCE-Whakarongo Mai provides support and advocacy for children and young people who have been or are in care.
 They can be reached on 0800 942 8787.

 0800 What's Up (0800 942 8787) is a free, nationally-available counselling helpline and webchat service for children and teenagers run by Barnardos New Zealand.